OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

 * **Keep the wire light**
   SpatialDDS defines compact, typed messages via IDL.
 Heavy or variable content (meshes, splats, masks, assets) is carried as blobs, referenced by stable IDs.
 This avoids bloating the bus while keeping payloads flexible.
 * **Profiles, not monoliths**
-  SpatialDDS is organized into modular profiles: Core, Discovery, and Anchors form the foundation, while optional Extensions (Sensing Common, VIO, Vision, SLAM Frontend, Semantics, Radar, Lidar, AR+Geo) and provisional profiles (Neural, Agent) add domain-specific capabilities.
-Implementers adopt only what they need, keeping deployments lean and interoperable.
+  SpatialDDS is organized into modular profiles.
+Core, Discovery, and Anchors form the foundation; Extension Profiles add domain-specific capabilities.
+Implementations include only what they need while maintaining interoperability.
 * **AI-ready, domain-neutral**
   While motivated by SLAM, AR, robotics, and digital twins, the schema is deliberately generic.
 Agents, foundation models, and AI services can publish and subscribe alongside devices without special treatment.
 * **Anchors as first-class citizens**